Direction-sweep Markov chains: Approach to equilibrium

 \subsection{Mixing Time}

-We now systematically study $\TMIX$ for sequential MCMC as a function of the direction set $\DCAL$.
-We compare sequential MCMC with the reversible version that samples $\DIR_{t+1}$ randomly from $\DCAL$ (random discrete MCMC), and also with reversible MCMC with continuous directions $\CHDIR = \ran(0, \pi)$ (random continuous MCMC).
+We now systematically study $\TMIX$ for direction-sweep MCMC as a function of the direction set $\DCAL$.
+We compare it with the reversible version that samples $\DIR_{t+1}$ randomly from $\DCAL$ (random discrete MCMC), and also with reversible MCMC with continuous directions $\CHDIR = \mathrm{ran}(0, \pi)$ (random continuous MCMC).
 Both versions satisfy detailed balance.

 Several properties stand out (see \subfig{fig:TVD}{a}).
-First, the mixing time is very sensitive to the size of $\DCAL$ regardless of its elements being accessed sequentially or randomly.
+First, the mixing time is very sensitive to the size of $\DCAL$ regardless of whether its elements are accessed sequentially or randomly.
 For a thin ring ($\RAT \to 1$), the mixing time $\TMIX$ shows characteristic peaks for small direction sets $\DCAL$.
 The height of these peaks (for not too large set sizes $|\DCAL|$) is proportional to $1/|\DCAL|$.
 This yields a particularly large mixing time for $\CHDIR=\pi / 2$ where $|\DCAL| = 2$.

-Second, we find that accessing the elements of $\DCAL$ sequentially is generically better than randomly sampling the direction from $\DCAL$, except for $\CHDIR \to 0$ where the sequential mixing time naturally diverges.
-For small $|\DCAL|$, this benefit of sequential MCMC is easily understood by the non-vanishing probability of repeated (redundant) moves in the same direction that only appear in random discrete MCMC.
-For large $|\DCAL|$, the benefits of sequential MCMC are reminiscent of what is known for the sequential particle labeling~\cite{OKeeffe2009} or for spin sweeps~\cite{Berg2004book}.
+Second, we find that sweeping through the elements of $\DCAL$ is generically better than randomly sampling the direction from $\DCAL$, except for $\CHDIR \to 0$ where the sweeps are too slow and the mixing time diverges.
+For small $|\DCAL|$, this benefit of direction-sweep MCMC is easily understood by the non-vanishing probability of repeated (redundant) moves in the same direction that only appear in random discrete MCMC.

-For all considered values of $\RAT$, we find that sequential MCMC with appropriate $\CHDIR$ is faster than random continuous MCMC and, in particular, as sequential MCMC with $\CHDIR = \pi / 2$ (see \subfig{fig:TVD}{b}).
+For all considered values of $\RAT$, we find that direction-sweep MCMC with appropriate $\CHDIR$ is faster than random continuous MCMC and, in particular, as direction-sweep MCMC with $\CHDIR = \pi / 2$ (see \subfig{fig:TVD}{b}).
 The speedup compared to the choice $\CHDIR=\pi/2$ is large, and it appears to diverge as $\RAT \to 1$.
-This may render the sequential MCMC scheme especially promising for dipolar particles in ECMC where $\CHDIR=\pi / 2$ has always been chosen.
-We confirm that the smallest mixing time in sequential MCMC is indeed reached for small $\CHDIR$, that is, for the peculiar trajectories discussed in \sect{sec:equilibrium}.
+This may render the non-reversible scheme especially promising for dipolar particles in ECMC where up to now $\CHDIR=\pi / 2$ was always chosen.
+We confirm that the smallest mixing time in direction-sweep MCMC is indeed reached for small $\CHDIR$, that is, for the peculiar trajectories discussed in \sref{sec:equilibrium}.
 This, in our model, can of course only be observed for $\RAT \to 1$ because the speedup for small $\CHDIR$ is cut off by the divergence of $\TMIX$ for $\CHDIR \to 0$.